ErikSkoda/ZeroFrictionLogger/README.md

 *`InitialiseErrorHandling()` checks marker file presence in the host app runtime folder.* The log starts with a status update on customized behaviour and briefly informs you on how to opt-out.

-### Creating a report from grepable markers - Out of scope but not out of heart
+### Creating reports from grepable markers - Out of scope but not out of heart
 While **out of scope** for the logger, extracting an audit (or any) report from logfile based on a grepable marker (here `#audit`) can be a real time saver - allowing you to create reports before they are built.

 The one-liner below works from Windows CMD.
 Tested, works.